Man arrested in Goodyear after stealing vehicles, killing passenger

 An officer started following the stolen vehicle after it was spotted heading west on Indian School Road near Dysart Road.
 The vehicle ran a red light at Litchfield Road, where it crashed into another vehicle before rolling over multiple times, police said.

-A passenger in the stolen vehicle was ejected, police said.
-She was taken to a hospital, where she later died.
+A passenger, identified as 35-year-old Vanessa Flor-Garcia, in the stolen vehicle was ejected, police said.
+Flor-Garcia was taken to a hospital, where she later died.

 The driver, identified as 47-year-old Shondale Kyles, then stole another car, but he crashed that one, too.